A Combo Session Like No Other Are you always looking for new opportunities for relaxation…

 Massage Therapy Has Origins in Physical Education

-While massage has been around for eons, a man named Pehr Henrik Ling is responsible for developing the holistic and therapeutic method of massage?in?1804.
-Ling, who is known as the father of physical education, pioneered medical gymnastics,?or the Swedish movement cure, in his native Sweden.
+While massage has been around for eons, a man named Pehr Henrik Ling is responsible for developing the holistic and therapeutic method of massage in 1804.
+Ling, who is known as the father of physical education, pioneered medical gymnastics, or the Swedish movement cure, in his native Sweden.
 Ling saw the benefits of combining calisthenic exercises and soft tissue manipulation to restore balance to the body, mind, and spirit.
-After his death, Ling’s followers brought this?system of manual therapy to America.
-It should come as no surprise, then, why?massage therapy is philosophically focused on restoring harmony to the entire?body.
+After his death, Ling’s followers brought this system of manual therapy to America.
+It should come as no surprise, then, why massage therapy is philosophically focused on restoring harmony to the entire?body.

 Massage Therapists Once Worked Alongside Doctors